smdll/bad_usb/README.md

 ## Description:
 A bad usb device which uses an AtTiny85 to emulate a HID keyboard, run some powershell code.

+## Requirements
+1. A chip with USB port and AtTiny85 on it, DigiSpark made this kind of things and work well.
+2. Arduino IDE with DigiSpark AVR add-on installed.
+3. A target computer(you can use your own one).

 ## How to use it:
 1. Modify the payload to fit your situation.
 2. Flash it into your chip.